benzourry/leap-design-v3/README.md

 - **REST API Integration**: Connect to backend services effortlessly.
 - **Multi-Platform Support**: Works across different browsers and devices.

+# LEAP App Builder

+**LEAP App Builder** is a web-based application development platform designed to streamline the creation of modern web apps.
+It is powered by three core components:

+- **LEAP-IO** – The backend engine that powers data processing and API services
+- **LEAP-DESIGN** – A no-code editor for designing app logic and UI
+- **LEAP-RUN** – The runtime engine that executes and renders the app in real time

+LEAP App Builder adopts a **building block** and **metadata-driven** approach, allowing apps to be constructed from reusable components.
+By leveraging a technology-agnostic metadata format, applications built with LEAP remain compatible and up-to-date with the evolving LEAP runtime — without requiring manual intervention from developers.

+## Available Instances

+As of now, there are **six active instances** of the LEAP App Builder platform:

+1. **LEAPMY** – Public and community instance
+2. **IA** – Privately managed by UNIMAS
+3. **AA** – Privately managed by UNIMAS
+4. **IREKA** – Commercial installation by UNIMAS
+5. **AppWizard** – Privately managed by Sarawak Skills
+6. **KBORNEO** – Privately managed by ICATS University College

 ## Prerequisites
 Before running the project, ensure you have the following installed: